EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Is Azure ATP the same as Microsoft Defender for Identity?

-Microsoft Defender for Identity is included with Microsoft 365 E5, Microsoft 365 E5 Security, and Enterprise Mobility + Security E5 (EMS E5).
-It can also be purchased as a standalone license.
-Microsoft 365 E3 customers can add it through the E5 Security add-on.
+Defender for Identity is included in Microsoft 365 E5, Microsoft 365 E5 Security, and Enterprise Mobility + Security E5.
+It is also available as a standalone subscription.

 Related Resources